RobloxAPI/spec/formats/rbxl.md

 When decoding, each instance in the Children array has its Parent property set to the corresponding instance in the Parents array.

+A parent reference of -1 is to be interpreted as the root of the tree.

 ## End chunk
 [END]: #end-chunk